Getting ready for school

 Your child should now be well into toilet training, though accidents are still common for preschoolers.
 They may also not be able to stay dry at night and that’s okay too.
 Learn more about toilet training.

-Have a look at this fact sheet about child development from the age of three to five years in English, Chinese, Spanish and Vietnamese.
+Have a look at this fact sheet about child development from the age of three to five years.
+To access this resource in other languages, contact email@example.com.
 There is a “When to be concerned” section that is mainly for parents of 4 year olds.
 If you’re concerned that your child is falling behind, you can contact your Public Health Nurse or health care provider.

-A preschool or other child care setting may be a good way for your child to get used to a routine away from home, learn to play with other children and get new skills to prepare them for school.
+A preschool or child care setting is a good way for your child prepared for school.
 You can read more about child care to see if there may be one that is right for your family.